Former Flying Eagles forward Yira Sor dumps Fenerbahce out of Conference League with brace

 To the delight of Fenerbahce fans everywhere, Sor was taken off in the 83rd minute.

-Despite a late consolation goal, Sor's dominating performance over both legs ensured that Slavia headed into the next round of the Europa conference League.
+Despite a late consolation goal, Sor's dominant performance over both legs ensured that Slavia headed into the next round of the Europa conference League.

 The next round of fixtures will be confirmed at a draw in Switzerland on February 25.